TonyBgithub/portfolio-portal/content/docs/api-documentation.md

   show: true
 ---

+In this article you'll learn what APIs are, and how to interact with a REST API using Postman.

 ## Prerequisites
 You have basic knowledge of how the internet works, and basic knowledge of HTML, CSS and Javascript.